MayurTA/VSD-IAT_workshop/README.md

 After running the above command, a new file named _piorv32a.floorplan.def_ will be created in the directory _runs/trial_run1/results/floorplan/_ which contians looks like this,
 ![](/Images/Screenshot%202021-01-23%20150009.png)

+The DIEAREA variable contains the (x1 y1)(x2 y2) co ordinates where x1,y1 is the lower left vertex and x2,y2 is the upper right vertex of the die.
+This information can be used to calculate the area of the die.